IshanaRaina/classification-bike-users/3-customer-segmentation-using-classification.md

-## Customer Segmentation using Classification
+## Customer Segmentation using Classification :family:

 In order to increase adoption for this system the number of subscribers need to be increased, that is, people who purchase Bay Area Bike Share's service for a given period of time.
 The first step towards this goal is to understand what features constitute a subscriber.
 And what better way to deduce the differences between a **Customer** and **Subscriber** than classification!